-Leveraging an employee advocacy program is an excellent way to extend the social reach of your brand.
-But it can do more than that, like drive sales, boost social recruiting, and improve communications.
+Leveraging an employee advocacy program is an excellent way to extend your brand’s social reach.
+But it does much more than that — it also drives sales, boosts social recruiting and employer brand, and improves internal communications.

 Since your staff knows the company inside and out, the online audience values their insights and opinions.
 Furthermore, employees often have a larger sphere of influence and trust on social media than the corporate social page.

 In fact, 76% of individuals surveyed say they’re more likely to trust content shared by “normal” people than content shared by brands.

 However, to ensure your advocacy program achieves the right results, you must determine how you’ll measure success.
 That means you need to identify key performance indicators, or KPIs.

 Below, I’ll get into the employee advocacy metrics (KPIs) you need to consider when measuring your program’s success.
 I’ll also delve into the impact your internal social program has on your business — even if you don’t have directly attributable data.

 Direct Attribution Vs. Indirect Attribution